aigoncharov/reducer-class/README.md

 const res2 = reducer(res1, new ActionCatEat(5))
 console.log(res2) // logs 135: 130 - previous value, 5 is added by addEnergy
 ```

+### How @Extend works?

+It iterates over its arguments and copies their methods and corresponding metadata to a prototype of our target reducer class.

 ## How does it compare to [ngrx-actions](https://github.com/amcdnl/ngrx-actions)?